 Architecture students enroll in a number of design studios each year of study.
-Design studios are intensive, small environment courses where students practice architectural or or interior design, and incorporate the subject area knowledge gained in other courses.
+Design studios are intensive, small environment courses where students practice architectural design, and incorporate the subject area knowledge gained in other courses.
 All students enrolled in studios are assigned their own workstation within a space dedicated to their studio group, and available for use at all hours of the day.
 Students will reside at these workstations for the duration of the term of their assigned studio.
 The studio sequence begins with studios that introduce the design process, followed by intermediate studios that address a variety of design topics.
 The final two quarters of the professional degree programs are dedicated to a single comprehensive design project.

 The woodshop is a complete fabrication facility used by students in furniture design courses.
 The facility has hand tools, power equipment, and space for building projects of multiple scales.
 The open shop environment has been created to provide a safe, and professionally supervised space in which students can create high-quality projects, while learning skills that further prepare them to excel in their chosen careers.
 The Woodshop is located in the Millrace/North site complex across Franklin Boulevard from Lawrence Hall, just north of the Urban Farm.
 Students can access by bicycle or on foot.